-Both the X-T100 and the FZ80 are recent models that are part of the current product line-up.
-The FZ80 replaced the earlier Panasonic FZ70, while the X-T100 followed on from the Fujifilm X-T20.
+The FZ80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Panasonic FZ80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 18MP) with a 18% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.